ACL Reconstruction Hamstring Tendon

 The goal of ACL reconstruction surgery is to tighten your knee and to restore its stability.

 Anterior cruciate ligament reconstruction hamstring method is a surgical procedure to replace the torn ACL with part of the hamstring tendon taken from the patient’s leg.
 The Hamstring is the muscle located on the back of your thigh.
 The procedure is performed under general anesthesia.
 Your surgeon will make two small cuts about 1/4 inch long around your knee.
 An arthroscope, a tube with a small video camera on the end is inserted through one incision to see the inside of the knee joint.
 Along with the arthroscope, a sterile solution is pumped into the joint to expand it enabling the surgeon to have a clear view and space to work inside the joint.
 The knee is bent at right angles and the hamstring tendons felt.
 A small incision is made over the hamstring tendon attachment to the tibia and the two tendons are stripped off the muscle and the graft is prepared.
+You will get detailed instructions and further information by va imo doctors.
 The torn ACL will be removed and the pathway for the new ACL is prepared.
 The arthroscope is reinserted into the knee joint through one of the small incisions.
 Small holes are drilled into the upper and lower leg bones where these bones come together at the knee joint.
 The holes form tunnels in your bone to accept the new graft.
 Then the graft is pulled through the predrilled holes in the tibia and femur.
 The new tendon is then fixed into the bone with screws to hold it into place while the ligament heals into the bone.
 The incisions are then closed with sutures and a dressing is placed.

 Possible risks and complications associated with ACL reconstruction with hamstring method include: